 His leadership style was to build consensus rather than impose decisions.

-He came Bishop of Johannesburg in 1985.
+He became Bishop of Johannesburg in 1985.
 That year the South African government declared a partial state of emergency as racial unrest grew.
 The following year he urged the international community to impose sanctions on South Africa.
 Months later he was installed as Archbishop of Cape Town, becoming the leader of the Anglican Church in South Africa.
 His leadership style was to build consensus rather than impose decisions.
 He oversaw the introduction of woman priests, a radical move at the time.
 Beyond the Church he was involved in mediating between black protestors and the security forces.

 After the ANC leader Nelson Mandela was freed from prison in 1990, he and Archbishop Desmond led negotiations to end apartheid and introduce a multi-racial democracy.
 Mandela called him ‘the people’s archbishop’.
 He acted as a mediator between rival black factions who were now jostling for position.
 When Mandela became president after the first fully democratic elections, Archbishop Desmond lead prayers at his inauguration.
 He was then appointed to chair the Truth and Reconciliation Commission.
 The Archbishop suggested this process should have three elements: confession, forgiveness and restitution.
 Witnesses gave statements, some of them publicly; perpetrators could seek an amnesty.
 The aim was not to prosecute.
 The hearings took place between 1996 and 1998.
 Many were broadcast on national media.
 Archbishop Desmond believed the process, though not perfect, would help long-term reconciliation and healing.